Flutter-GG/Project-dart-1/README.md

 ![Main option 1 pic](../Project-dart-1/assest/Main1.png)

 - To view all books.

 :-To display all books in the library.
 As shown below.

 - To search in books.

-This Option will allow you to search in three ways which are: by title, author, and category.
+:-This Option will allow you to search in three ways which are: by title, author, and category.
 As shown below.

 ![search in books result](../Project-dart-1/assest/searchOption.png)

 ![search in book title result ](../Project-dart-1/assest/bookTitle.png)

 - Display all Book Categories.
 :-This is to display all categories in the library, and if you select one will return to you all books belonging to this category.
 As shown below.

 ![search in books result](../Project-dart-1/assest/Categories.png)